 Perhaps in addition to the barrage of offensive language, Fight For Your Life was also condemned because it makes it quite explicit that the family’s adherence to Christianity is actually keeping them down, preventing them from standing up to the white oppressor.
 This couldn’t be made more clear than in the scene where Sanderson’s Jessie Lee Kane viciously beats Robert Judd’s Reverend Ted Turner about the head with a Bible.
 The family ultimately have to throw off their piousness in order to fight back if they want to survive – and by the time they do, the pressure has built to such an intensity that it’s a huge relief for the audience to see the bad guys get theirs.
 Not surprisingly, the film was very popular with inner city black audiences (which, come to think of it, would also give cause for the authorities’ unease).

-Both Fight For Your Life and I Spit On Your Grave present oppressed sections of society (African-Americans and women respectively) who suffer extremely brutal treatment before rising up to defend themselves in violently assertive ways.
+Both Fight For Your Life and I Spit On Your Grave present oppressed sections of society (African-Americans and women respectively) who suffer extremely brutal treatment (from white men whose unearned power is rooted solely in their whiteness) before rising up to defend themselves in violently assertive ways.
 And perhaps that alone would be enough for the censors to ban them.

-Probably the most famous entry in the Italian cannibal genre, Deodato’s movie is a different proposition altogether, more complex and in some ways more problematic.
+Probably the most famous entry in the Italian cannibal genre, Ruggero Deodato’s Cannibal Holocaust is a different proposition altogether, more complex and in some ways more problematic.
 In effect, this was the original “found-footage” horror movie, an obvious precursor to Blair Witch and its imitators.
 It also happens to be a self-conscious critique of the media and the hypocrisy of the developed world towards Third World “primitives”.